vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Migration-Tool/README.md

 ## What do you want the experience to be?
 1. **I want it completely silent and transparent to the end user.**
 	* Unfortunately this is not really a viable option anymore.
 Since macOS 10.13.4, some critical functionality in MDM requires User Approved MDM Enrollment such as installing Kernel Extension whitelists or Privacy Preference policies.
-	* It technically can still be done, but it is not recommended and is not built-in with this tool.
-Also, the capability is expected to be removed in macOS 10.16.

 2. **I want minimal user interaction and visuals, just enough for User Approved MDM Enrollment.**
 	* Typically this means you will not require users to do any form of enrollment authentication to complete the migration.

-3. **I want to require users to enter some information or authenticate to complete the migration.**
-	* This is where things start getting more complex and may require you to make special customizations to the tool.

-4. **I dont need my users to do anything special, but I want them to have a great visual experience throughout the migration to explain the process and tell them when it's finished.**
+3. **I dont need my users to do anything special, but I want them to have a great visual experience throughout the migration to explain the process and tell them when it's finished.**
 	* This is the most typical migration we see, the evolution of #2, which balances complexity with a good UX, while also ensuring the enrollment is User Approved.